qasar/qasar.github.io/books.md

 <p>Sam Walton</p>

 <p>This is perhaps my all-time favorite business book even though it's an autobiography.
 Maybe because it's hard to separate Sam Walton from Walmart, it seems it's as much of a story of a business as it is a man.
-There is an irony in the book title as Walmart has become so synonymous with selling products which are indeed not made in America.</p>
+What is particularly impressive about the Sam Walton story is how seemingly straightforward it is -- build a good business, treat people well, and attain success.
+Like Warren Buffet, Walton shows how a few guiding principles followed for long periods of time can have a tremendous impact.</p>
 </div>
 <hr>